🚀 The DPC Startup Handbook

 Establish a relationship with an imaging center

 It is possible to negotiate low prices with imaging centers for your patients.
+Independent imaging centers are more flexible on pricing than hospital-affiliated ones.

 Establish relationships with other providers